Klaus-Tockloth/gem-pro/README.md

 When this tool is enabled, the AI model can access Google Search to find up-to-date information and verify facts.
 This improves the accuracy and relevance of the responses, particularly for questions about current events or specific knowledge.

+*Autonomous web search:* For general questions (e.g., about current events), the model independently decides whether a Google search is necessary to improve the quality of the answer.
+It researches the relevant information and summarizes it.

+*Targeted URL context:* In the prompt, one or more specific URLs can be given directly to the model.
+The model then primarily uses the content of these pages as a knowledge base for its answer.
+This is ideal for tasks such as summarizing an article or answering questions about specific online documentation.

 #### Code Execution

 This tool allows the AI model to generate, execute, and validate code (typically Python) to find a solution to a prompt.
 This is especially useful for mathematical calculations, data analysis, or logical problems that require a precise execution of steps.
 It enables the model to solve tasks that demand accurate and repeatable results.